Kong/docs.konghq.com/src/gateway/plugin-development/custom-entities.md

 ---
-title: Plugin Development - Storing Custom Entities
+title: Storing Custom Entities
 book: plugin_dev
-chapter: 6
+chapter: 7
 ---

 While not all plugins need it, your plugin might need to store more than its configuration in the database.
-In that case, Kong provides you with an abstraction on top of its primary datastores which allows you to store custom entities.
+In that case, Kong provides you with an abstraction on top of its primary data stores which allows you to store custom entities.

-As explained in the [previous chapter]({{page.book.previous}}), Kong interacts with the model layer through classes we refer to as "DAOs", and available on a singleton often referred to as the "DAO Factory".
-This chapter will explain how to to provide an abstraction for your own entities.
+As explained in the [previous chapter]({{page.book.previous.url}}), Kong interacts with the model layer through classes we refer to as "DAOs", and available on a singleton often referred to as the "DAO Factory".
+This chapter will explain how to provide an abstraction for your own entities.

 ## Modules